 Infants and Toddlers

-- Be sure what the child is asking.
-Answer only what they want to know.
+- Give accurate information; answer only what they want to know.

 - Reassure the child that he or she will be cared for and not abandoned.

-- Don’t make unnecessary changes in the family or the child’s routine if possible.
+- Avoid changes in the family or the child’s routine whenever possible.
 Maintaining routine reinforces feelings of security.